-Stellar masses and star-formation rates for all galaxies in the full sample (Section \ref{sec:sample_selection}) are measured by fitting their SEDs.
-The SFRs used in this work are averaged over the last 100 Myr.
-Where available, fits were performed to the HST/Advanced Camera for Surveys (ACS) bandpasses F435W, F606W, and F775W combined with all the NIRCam bandpasses listed in Section \ref{sec:photometry}.
-The number of filters used in each fit ranges from five to 17, with a median of 13.
+Stellar masses and star formation rates for all galaxies in the full sample (section \ref{sec:sample_selection}) are measured by fitting their SEDs.
+The SFRs used in this work are {taken to be the average values inferred from the most recent 100 Myr in the fit star formation histories (SFHs)}.
+Where available, fits were performed to the HST/Advanced Camera for Surveys (ACS) bandpasses F435W, F606W, and F775W combined with all the NIRCam bandpasses listed in section \ref{sec:photometry}.
+The number of filters used in each fit ranges from 5 to 17, with a median of 13.
 The Bayesian SED-fitting tool {\sc bagpipes} \citep{Carnall18} is used.
 It fits SEDs using the {\sc MultiNest} Markov Chain Monte Carlo algorithm \citep{Feroz09} and returns marginalized posterior probability distribution functions for each parameter of interest.
 Stellar masses and SFRs are measured by taking the median stellar mass and SFR from their respective posteriors.

 We adopt the priors listed in Table 1 in \citet{Carnall2020}, adjusting those on the metallicity and the amount of dust attenuation in the rest-frame $V$-band, $A_V$.
 This is done based on arguments for physically motivated priors given by \citet{delavega25}.
 A Gaussian prior on the metallicity $Z/Z_{\odot}$ with a mean $\mu=0.3$ and standard deviation $\sigma=0.5$ is assumed.
 Another Gaussian prior on $A_V$ is assumed, with $\mu=0.3$ and $\sigma=1.0$, over the range $A_V \in [0, 6]$.
 This is adopted from \citet{Leja19}.